ninoNinkovic/LiveStamps/README.md

 # Open Existing Menu To Manually Edit:
 Right-click -> LiveStamps -> Menus -> Open -> menutype
 ```

-###Language Specific Code Snippets and Definitions:

-**COMING SOON!!**

-A great potential use for LiveStamps exists in the ability to switch between stamp defenitions depending on the document you are working with.
-Definition files containing javascript, SASS, PHP snippets will be easily accessible through the menu.

-Document type detection/auto menu generation is already implemented, it is for the most part a matter of simply writing the definition files:

-**Assistance creating Language specific definition files with code snippets would be very much appreciated!**

 ###Stamp Definition Import/Export & Backup: